kerryjiang/SuperSocket.Document/010-A-Telnet-Example.md

 Enable the console output only.

-### Configure server's information like name and listning endpoint adn build the host
+### Configure server's information like name and listening endpoint adn build the host

 	.ConfigureSuperSocket(options =>
 	{